 5. Minimalist Design and Creative Use of Whitespace

-In a world of rapid technological advances and information overload, the idea that “less is more” is one that’s gaining increasing traction in the world of web design for lawyers.
+The idea that “less is more” is gaining increasing traction in the world of web design for lawyers.

-What the term really means is space deliberately left free of text and images to avoid an excess of content overwhelming visitors.
+What the term really means is space deliberately left free of text and images to avoid overwhelming visitors.

-And whatever color is chosen, the appropriate use of blank space will allow visitors the quiet time and headspace they need to assess the information they’re being offered.
+The appropriate use of blank space will allow visitors the headspace they need to assess the information on the page.

-Keeping your site simple is also a significant advantage when it comes to achieving good search engine rankings and reaching potential clients, as both Google and its users now expect that sites should be readily accessible from all manner of mobile devices.
+Simple site design also has a significant advantage when it comes to search engine rankings.
+Noth Google and its users now expect that sites should be readily accessible from all manner of devices.